hisaylama/AFM-data-height-profile-analysis/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request for any changes or enhancements you would like to suggest.

 ## Output
-Here is the snapshot of the user-interface of the app.
+Here is the snapshot of the user interface of the app.

 ![HeightVisualisatioApp_FinalOutput](https://github.com/user-attachments/assets/a2cbc388-b2a8-4f5b-beb6-1be645550671)

 ## Acknowledgements